iobroker-community-adapters/ioBroker.openknx/README.md

 -   feature: use common.type boolean for 1 bit enum instead of number import enum with one bit as common.type mixed and not strict as number
--   feature: process incoming l_data.con only for self sent datagrams
+-   handling of iob ack improved for tunneling connections, see description

 ### 0.4.5 (2022-12-19)